 Invest in yourself and your community

 The spirit of service is strong at SRP, where employees are encouraged to continually learn, grow and contribute to their communities.
-You can join Eric and many other exceptional employees by applying at SRP today.
+You can join Tang and many other exceptional employees by applying at SRP today.